Skip to content

 I cannot make the finale at the end of tour.
 Can I still take part in SCAYT?

 Yes.
-Gold, silver and bronze awards for total tour points will be awarded at the end of the tour, (including the double tour points gained from the SCAS Junior Championships).
-If an archer secures enough tour points to win one of these awards, but is not present for the SCAS junior Championships, the medal will still be awarded to them in their absence.
+Gold, silver and bronze awards for total tour points will be awarded at the end of the tour, including the double tour points gained from the SCAYT Final/SCAS Junior Championships.
+If an archer secures enough tour points to win an award, but is not present for the SCAS junior Championships, the medal can be claimed by sending an email to scayt.organiser@scasarchery.org.uk and we will post it to you.

 From where I live in the SCAYT region all or some of the shoots are far away – is that fair?